 The hazardous fuels treatment work would include selective thinning trees up to 14 inches DBH, pruning selected trees, and removing brush and slash.
 The proposed action would generally retain fire-resilient trees, such as large, healthy ponderosa pine and western larch.
-In the Section 16 and 18 treatment areas slash would be organized into piles positioned to avoid scorching any retained trees and then burned.
+In the Section 16 and 18 treatment areas, and the Section 16 potential treatment area if funding allows for treatment, slash would be organized into piles positioned to avoid scorching any retained trees and then burned.
 Where slash is not burned, smaller cut material would likely be chipped or cut and spread thinly over the treatment area to promote desiccation, thereby discouraging potential colonization by bark beetles, which feed on the moist layer of phloem within trees (DeGomez et al. 2008).
 In the Section 18 treatment area, two slash piles per acre would be retained to provide supplemental wildlife habitat.
 Measures to retain canopy coverage for NSOs, as described in Section 3.2.2, would also be implemented.